Kirchberg/Kirchberg/README.md

 ## Hi reptilians 🐍
 ### My name is Kirill!

-- 🤓 Bachelor of Computer Science | BMSTU
+- 🤓 Master of Computer Science | BMSTU
-- 🌱 I’m currently learning ML in iOS, Dart/Flutter and Python
+- 🌱 I’m currently making the new game changer project
 - ⚡ Shiba Inu is the best dog in the world 🐕
 - ❤️ Love: Cool decisions that makes app better